Stake logo

 If you are responsible for managing the administration of your SMSF, you are required to complete the quarterly PAYG activity statements and also make the PAYG instalment payments prior to the due date.

-Information correct as at September 2023, you should always refer to the Australian Taxation Office website for any changes to the administering of PAYG tax.
+Information correct as of 10 March 2025, you should always refer to the Australian Taxation Office website for any changes to the administering of PAYG tax.

 This is not financial product advice, nor a recommendation that a self-managed super fund (‘SMSF’) may be suitable for you.
 Your personal circumstances have not been taken into account.
 SMSFs have different risks and features compared to traditional superannuation funds regulated by the Australian Prudential Regulation Authority (‘APRA’).
 Stake SMSF Pty Ltd, trading as Stake Super, is not licensed to provide financial product advice under the Corporations Act.
 This specifically applies to any financial products which are established if you instruct Stake Super to set up an SMSF.
 When you sign up to Stake Super, you are contracting with Stake SMSF Pty Ltd who will assist in the establishment and administration of an SMSF under a ‘no advice model’.
 You will also be referred to Stakeshop Pty Ltd to enable your trading account and bank account to be set up in order to use the Stake Website and/or App.
 For more information about SMSFs, see our SMSF Risks page.